Skip to main content

 HomeLabs HME020031N

-Simple controls are a major plus for the HME020031N.
+The HomeLabs HME020031N has simple controls, which is a major plus.
 The comfort setting automatically keeps humidity around 50%, so the Homelabs dehumidifier is easy to set and forget.

 Under our challenging test conditions, it was slow at reducing humidity.
-Like a number of other brands, there were problems with the reservoir design.
-The lack of a lid and awkward shape meant that emptying the reservoir was a tricky task.
+Like several other brands, there are problems with the reservoir design.
+The lack of a lid and awkward shape meant emptying the reservoir was tricky.

-If you had a floor drain and wanted a simple to control dehumidifier you could set and forget, this would be a good choice, particularly if you only have to cope with moderate humidity levels.
+If you had a floor drain and wanted a simple-to-control dehumidifier you could set and forget, this would be a good choice, particularly if you only have to cope with moderate humidity.

 Pros